illusorier/123/CSS/SVG.md

 L takes two parameters - x and y coordinates - and draws a line from the current position to a new position.

-The `<g>` SVG elements is a container used to group other SVG elements.

-Transformations applied to the `<g>` element are performed on all of its child elements, and any of its attributes are inherited by its child elements.
+Z draws a straight line from the current position back to the first point of the path.

 ## Fills and Strokes

 Basic coloring can be done by setting two attributes on the node: `fill` and `stroke`.

 ## Transformations

+The `<g>` SVG elements is a container used to group other SVG elements.

+Transformations applied to the `<g>` element are performed on all of its child elements, and any of its attributes are inherited by its child elements.